Sahasawat-Boss/Semantic-HTML-Tags-Reference/README.md

 # 🌐 Semantic HTML Tags Reference

+Semantic HTML Tags Reference is a simple guide showcasing semantic HTML tags with examples to help developers build accessible and well-structured web pages.

+---
+## Semantic HTML
-Semantic HTML gives meaning to the structure of a web page.
+gives meaning to the structure of a web page.
 It improves accessibility, SEO, and maintainability.

 ---